scrumtuous/scrumtuous/_posts/2022-01-01-css-javascript-html-files.markdown

 ---
 layout: drag-and-drop
-title:  "Externalizing CSS, JavaScript and HTML Files Examle"
+title:  "Externalizing CSS, JavaScript and HTML Files Example"
 blurb: "Here's how to externalize JavaScript and CSS from your HTML."
 date:   2022-01-01 10:17:00 -0500
 categories: aws exam